kshootmania/ksm-chart-format/kson_format.md

 }
 ```
 - Note: `audio.key_sound.laser.slam_event.xxx[].y` should be the same as `y` of an existing laser slam note, otherwise the event is ignored.
-- Note: `vol` does not affect key sounds currently being played.
+- Note: The `vol` value changes do not affect key sounds currently being played.

 #### `audio.key_sound.laser.legacy`
 ```